-"Wireless device" includes any type of instrument, device, machine, or equipment that is capable of transmitting or receiving telephonic, electronic or radio communications, or any part of such instrument, device, machine, or equipment, or any computer circuit, computer chip, electronic mechanism, or other component that is capable of facilitating the

-- 1 transmission or reception of telephonic, electronic, or radio - 2 communications.
+"Wireless device" includes any type of instrument, device, machine, or equipment that is capable of transmitting or receiving telephonic, electronic or radio communications, or any part of such instrument, device, machine, or equipment, or any computer circuit, computer chip, electronic mechanism, or other component that is capable of facilitating the transmission or reception of telephonic, electronic, or radio communications.

-- 3 (Source: P.A.
-102-757, eff.
-5-13-22.) - 4 (720 ILCS 5/17-30) (was 720 ILCS 5/16C-2) - Sec.
+23 (720 ILCS 5/17-30) (was 720 ILCS 5/16C-2)

+Sec.
 17-30.
-Defaced, altered, or removed manufacturer or owner identification number. - (a) Unlawful sale of household appliances.
+Defaced, altered, or removed manufacturer or owner identification number.

+- (a) Unlawful sale of household appliances.
 A person commits unlawful sale of household appliances when he or she knowingly, with the intent to defraud or deceive another, keeps for sale, within any commercial context, any household appliance with a missing, defaced, obliterated, or otherwise altered manufacturer's identification number. - (b) Construction equipment identification defacement.
-A person commits construction equipment identification defacement when he or she knowingly changes, alters, removes, mutilates, or obliterates a permanently affixed serial number, product identification number, part number, component identification number, owner-applied identification, or other mark of identification attached to or stamped, inscribed, molded, or etched into a machine or other equipment, whether stationary or mobile or self-propelled, or a part of such machine or equipment, used in the construction, maintenance, or demolition of buildings, structures, bridges, tunnels, sewers, utility pipes or lines, ditches or open cuts, roads, highways, dams, airports, or waterways or in material handling

-1 for such projects.
+A commits construction equipment identification person defacement when he or she knowingly changes, alters, removes, mutilates, or obliterates a permanently affixed serial number, product identification number, part number, component identification number, owner-applied identification, or other mark of identification attached to or stamped, inscribed, molded, or etched into a machine or other equipment, whether stationary or mobile or self-propelled, or a part of such machine or equipment, used in the construction, maintenance, or demolition of buildings, structures, bridges, tunnels, sewers, utility pipes or lines, ditches or open cuts, roads, highways, dams, airports, or waterways or in material handling for such projects.

-The trier of fact may infer that the defendant has knowingly changed, altered, removed, or obliterated the serial number, product identification number, part number, component identification number, owner-applied identification number, or other mark of identification, if the defendant was in possession of any machine or other equipment or a part of such machine or equipment used in the construction, maintenance, or demolition of buildings, structures, bridges, tunnels, sewers, utility pipes or lines, ditches or open cuts, roads, highways, dams, airports, or waterways or in material handling for such upon which serial number, projects any such product identification number, part number, component identification number, owner-applied identification number, or other mark of identification has been changed, altered, removed. obliterated.
+The trier of fact may infer that the defendant has knowingly changed, altered, removed, or obliterated the serial number, product identification number, part number, component identification number, owner-applied identification number, or other mark of identification, if the defendant was in possession of any machine or other equipment or a part of such

-(c) Defacement of manufacturer's serial number or identification mark.
-A person commits defacement of a manufacturer's serial number or identification mark when he or she knowingly removes, alters, defaces, covers, or destroys the manufacturer's serial number or any other manufacturer's number or distinguishing identification mark upon any machine or other article of merchandise, other than a motor vehicle as defined in Section 1-146 of the Illinois Vehicle Code or a firearm as defined in the Firearm Owners Identification Card Act, with the intent of concealing or destroying the identity exceeds \$1,000 and a Class B misdemeanor if the value of the appliance or appliances is \$1,000 or less. - 7 (2) A violation of subsection (b) of this Section is a 8 Class A misdemeanor. - (3) A violation of subsection (c) of this Section is a Class B misdemeanor. - 11 (e) No liability shall be imposed upon any person for the 12 unintentional failure to comply with subsection (a). - 13 (f) Definitions.
+- machine or equipment used in the construction, maintenance, or demolition of buildings, structures, bridges, tunnels, sewers, utility pipes or lines, ditches or open cuts, roads, highways, dams, airports, or waterways or in material handling for such projects upon which any such serial number, identification number, part number, component identification number, owner-applied identification number, or other mark of identification has been changed, altered, removed, obliterated. - (c) Defacement of manufacturer's serial number or identification mark.
+A person commits defacement of manufacturer's serial number or identification mark when he or she knowingly removes, alters, defaces, covers, or destroys the manufacturer's serial number or any other manufacturer's number or distinguishing identification mark upon any machine or other article of merchandise, other than a motor vehicle as defined in Section 1-146 of the Illinois Vehicle Code or a firearm as defined in the Firearm Owners Identification Card Act, with the intent of concealing or destroying the identity of such machine or other article of merchandise. - (d) Sentence. - (1) A violation of subsection (a) of this Section is a Class 4 felony if the value of the appliance or appliances exceeds \$1,000 and a Class B misdemeanor if the value of the appliance or appliances is \$1,000 or less. - (2) A violation of subsection (b) of this Section is a

+- 1 Class A misdemeanor. - 2 (3) A violation of subsection (c) of this Section is a Class B misdemeanor. - 4 (e) No liability shall be imposed upon any person for the unintentional failure to comply with subsection (a). - (f) Definitions.
 In this Section: